Qabel/qabel.github.io/Qabel-Client-Drop.md

 ### History / Persistence

 All messages that need to be tracked will be persisted with or alongside the configuration.
-Messages that are relevant to all devices of the user are stored on the Firefox Sync server.
+Messages that are relevant to all devices of the user shall be shared on all devices.
+They exact way have to be defined.